abbott567/blog/src/posts/how-to-write-good-alt-text-for-screen-readers/content.md

 It will likely have altered what you imagined, which may have altered the context entirely.

 People often do this just to get validation errors or accessibility tools to shut up.
-But its not useful for screen reader users.
+But it's not useful for screen reader users.

 ### Overly detailed alt text
 This is the opposite problem.